fishinwind/workshop/rst/Classes/class-11.rst

 exercises
 =========

++ look at xrange, the lazy version of range
-+ how can you implement your own version of enumerate using izip and range?
++ how can you implement your own version of enumerate using izip and xrange?
 + clean up some of your homeworks using the simpler fastq parsing.
++ look at the itertools module (http://docs.python.org/2/library/itertools.html)

 .. raw:: pdf